Tesla Model Y audio review: An audiophile’s dream?

 Christopher is an avid car enthusiast and techie.
 In his spare time, he reviews the latest consumer electronic products on his YouTube channel, TotallydubbedHD.
 Elsewhere, he practices Taekwondo, in which he has held a black belt for several years and coaches at a national level.
 He also speaks fluent English, French, Armenian, and loves to practice freestyle street dance.

 tesla-model-y-audio-review-an-audiophiles-dreamThe Tesla Model Y's Premium Audio system is phenomenal.
 It excels across the frequency range and provides a near faultless reproduction.
-It's arguably the best in-car audio system within an electric SUV.
+It's arguably the best in-car audio system within an all-electric SUV.
 As such, it receives TotallyEV's Audio Excellence award, and one of the highest ratings we've given to an in-car audio system.

 13 COMMENTS